ray-project/ray/doc/source/train/user-guides/experiment-tracking.rst

     .. tab:: MLflow

         MLflow offers both *local* and *remote* modes.
-For local mode, you log towards a local file system.
-In distributed training, this should be a shared storage path that all nodes can write to (See next section).
+For *local* mode, you log towards a local file system.
+In distributed training, this should be a shared storage path that all nodes can write to (More information `here<setting-up-shared-file-system>`).
-        For remote mode, people usually choose to log to Databrick's MLflow service.
-Proper credentials need to be set up for each training worker (See next section).
+        For *remote* mode, people usually choose to log to Databrick's MLflow service.
+Proper credentials need to be set for each training worker (More information `here<setting-up-credentials>`).

         **offline**